DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 !!! warning "Abdera project retired"

     [easy-sword2-dans-examples]{:target=\_blank} used the [Apache Abdera]{:target=_blank} library to parse Atom Entry and Feed documents.
-The current example code still uses Abdera, but will remove that in the future, as we do not recommend using an unsupported library.
+We have removed that dependency, because Abdera is no longer maintained and we do not recommend using unmaintained libraries.

 #### End-point for DANS BagIt Profile validation